Assembly Modulation: A New Drug Discovery Strategy for CNS Diseases

 - Assembly Modulation as a Therapeutic Strategy: The biology of host-catalyzed protein assembly, the existence of aberrant assembly machines in disease states, and the rationale for restoring homeostasis through allosteric site engagement.

-- Viruses as Biological Probes: How CFPSA-based phenotypic screens across pathogenic viral families identified a diverse collection of small molecules with activity against host assembly machinery, some of which is shared with non-viral CNS disease.
+- Viruses as Biological Probes: How CFPSA-based phenotypic screens across pathogenic viral families identified a diverse collection of small molecules with activity against host assembly machinery, some of which is shared with non-viral CNS disease, and some of which have been advanced to disease-selectivity.

 - ALS Therapeutics: Restoration of TDP-43 homeostasis in patient-derived fibroblasts, iPSC-derived motor neurons, and transgenic worm, fly, and mouse models.
-Identification of a subset of PDI as the direct drug-binding protein.
-Development of a PBMC-based diagnostic biomarker.
+Identification of a subset of PDI as the direct drug-binding protein within a large multi-protein complex enriched in proteins of the ALS interactome.
+Development of a PBMC-based diagnostic biomarker allowing identification of ALS patients early, prior to serious disability.

 - Parkinson's Disease Therapeutics: Protection of dopaminergic neurons from rotenone- and dopamine-induced toxicity in primary rat neurons and LUHMES cells.
-Identification of a subset of mTOR as the direct drug-binding protein.
+Identification of a subset of mTOR as the direct drug-binding protein within the Parkinson’s Disease protein interactome.

 - Alzheimer's Disease Therapeutics: Oxidized MIF (oxMIF) as a drug target.
 Inhibition of HSV-1 replication and reduction of tau phosphorylation by the PAV-174 lead series.